 Losing a client is one of the worst parts of being a freelancer.
 Keeping clients happy is what you do, so it can come as a shock to learn a client is leaving you, especially when there is no apparent warning.

-Your main client contact, with whom you have great rapport and working relationship, leaves for pastures new.
-Suddenly you’ve got a new person to deal with.
-One who is keen to impress their new employers, and who is seeking to mark their new territory.
+Your primary client contact, with whom you have a great rapport and working relationship, leaves for pastures new.
+Suddenly you’ve got a new person to deal with – one who is keen to impress their new employers, and seeking to mark their new territory.
 They’ve got big plans, and these might not include you.
-Especially if they have their own freelance contacts from previous jobs, who they will naturally be super keen to bring on board.
+Especially if they have their freelance contacts from previous jobs, which they will naturally be super keen to bring on board.
 All it takes is for them to talk up the need for a ‘fresh start’ to those in charge, and you’ve found yourself in a very shaky situation.

 These types of situations are amongst the most common, and the most frustrating.
 You’re about to be ousted through no fault of your own.
-It’s all political, your client has hired your new contact, and as such are going to have a lot of faith in their opinion, regardless of how this affects you.
+It’s political, the client has hired someone new, and is going to have a lot of faith in their opinion, regardless of how this affects you.
 It’s your job now to try and sway that opinion.

 So be proactive.
 Produce a summary of all your recent achievements and progress to date.
 Highlight all your successes.
 Share it not just with your new contact but all those higher up the ladder, especially the ones who hold the purse strings.
 You need to challenge any perception that there’s someone better than you to do this job.

 Your client no longer seems impressed by your work.
-They’re nit-picking, obsessing over every tiny detail.
-Questioning why you’ve approached the work a certain way.
-Querying your invoices, and what they are actually getting out of their investment in you.
+They’re nit-picking, obsessing over every tiny detail and questioning why you’ve approached the work a certain way.
+Querying your invoices, and what they are getting out of their investment in you.
 Sounds familiar?

 Being asked to re-pitch for an existing client can feel like all the hard built trust and even the relationship has gone out of the window – but it can be a positive thing.
 It makes you re-evaluate everything you’re doing for them.
 They become ‘new’ clients again.

-Someone new has joined the management team and for whatever reason, they just don’t like you.
+Someone new has joined the management team, and for whatever reason, they don’t like you.
 They pick apart all your work, and question every penny spent.
-Your contact may stick up for you, but ultimately it’s management that make the decisions on where the money is spent and often, hands are tied.
+Your contact may stick up for you, but ultimately it’s management that makes the decisions on where the money is spent, and often, hands are tied.